-Exxon CEO is now Trump's secretary of state favorite: transition official
+Exxon CEO is now Trump's secretary of state favorite -transition official

 | GRAND RAPIDS, Mich.

 GRAND RAPIDS, Mich.
-Exxon Mobil Corp Chief Executive Rex Tillerson emerged on Friday as President-elect Donald Trump's leading candidate for U.S. secretary of state, a senior transition official said.
+Exxon Mobil Corp Chief Executive Officer Rex Tillerson emerged on Friday as President-elect Donald Trump's leading candidate for U.S. secretary of state, a senior transition official said.

 Trump met Tillerson on Tuesday and may talk to him again over the weekend, the official said.
 Trump appears to be in the final days of deliberations over his top diplomat with an announcement possible next week.